 There are numerous types of basin wastes these days, besides traditional plug and chain wastes and pop up basin wastes, the two most popular choices today are click and flip wastes.

-Both wastes perform exactly the same function of allowing the basin to drain, both are typically made out of chrome or gold plated brass, both are usually available in slotted or unslotted versions to suit the overflow (or lack thereof) of the basin, and both types usually do not differ much in price.
+Both wastes perform exactly the same function of allowing the basin to drain, both are typically made out of chrome or gold plated brass, both are usually available in slotted or unslotted versions to suit basins with and without oveflows, and both types usually do not differ much in price.
 Of course many of these points depend on the range and manufacturer.

 Operating a click waste is a simple process of pressing firmly on top of the waste to seal and unseal the basin, this waste is typically called a click waste due to the audible click heard when operating the mechanism.
 A flip waste on the other hand simply swivels to seal and unseal the basin.
 Here are some key points to keep in mind when choosing a waste for your basin.